Education

 Learning objectives should be achievable within the context of learners.

-• Measureability: Learning objectives should be set to enable objective evaluation of learner performance.
+Measureability: Learning objectives should be set so as to enable objective evaluation of learner performance.

-• Relevance: For learning objectives to be relevant for both students and their needs, they should reflect them both simultaneously.
+Relevance: In order for learning objectives to be relevant for both students and their needs, they should reflect them both simultaneously.

 Similarities Between Instructional Objectives and Learning Objectives